netresearch/dhl-online-retoure-m1/doc/src/OnlineReturns.rst

 To create a return label from the customer account, follow these steps:

 * Log in to the shop frontend
-* In the customer account, go to *My orders*
+* In the customer account, go to *My Orders*

 .. image:: images/en/createlabel-01-my_orders.png
    :scale: 200 %

-* Open the order you want to return, and click the return-link.
+* Open the order you want to return, and click the return link.

 .. image:: images/en/createlabel-02-order_view.png
    :scale: 195 %